Are you over 85 years of age and going overseas? Find out what conditions you need to know about and other seniors travel tips

 - Don’t buy from a travel agent.
 Travel agents attach a hefty commission to the price of the travel insurance they sell, so buy a policy direct from an insurer either online or over the phone – it’ll save you heaps.

 - Choose a lower level of cover.
 Comprehensive cover obviously costs more than basic travel insurance, so ask yourself whether a policy for budget-conscious travellers might be sufficient.

 - Know what you need.
 Consider where you’re going and what you’re doing before you go shopping for a policy.
 Doing so will help ensure that you only end up paying for policy benefits you actually need.

 - Increase your excess.
+The excess may be thought of as an administration fee you need to pay when making a claim.
 Some insurers offer the option of choosing a higher excess in return for lower premiums.

 - Get annual multi-trip cover.
 If you’re a frequent traveller who is likely to take more than two trips in the next year, you can save a substantial amount of money by taking out an annual multi-trip policy.
 This type of policy covers all the trips you take over a 12-month period and is more affordable than taking out a single policy for each trip.